-The Latest: US wants access to American detained in Moscow
+The Latest: Access for US officials to Moscow-held American

-WASHINGTON (AP) - The Latest on Paul Whelan, the former Marine detained in Russia on espionage charges (all times local):
+WASHINGTON (AP) - The Latest on Paul Whelan, the former U.S. Marine detained in Russia on espionage charges (all times local):

 8 a.m.